Nature & Science

 On the west side of the park, a rocky interface between the land and the ocean provides a spectacular coastline and fascinating habitats to explore.
 A myriad of marine plants and animals, including lacy red and slimy green algae, sluggish sea hares, leggy octopi, darting fish, and the always entertaining hermit crabs, live in this rocky intertidal area.
 Also on the west side of the park and just past the intertidal area, but not yet reaching the horizon, visitors can see the imprints of the kelp forest on the ocean surface.
 This subtidal zone is an underwater forest with large kelp that provides food and shelter for some of the animals that live there: snails, urchins, abalone, sea stars, kelp bass, sheephead, and octopi.
 From December to March, visitors can look beyond the kelp forest toward the horizon and see the Pacific Gray Whale pass by the shores on its annual migration from Alaska to Baja California, Mexico, where it will birth and rear its young.

-Click on a topic to learn more about the rich diversity of nature that calls Cabrillo National Monument home.
+Click on a topic in the menu to the left to learn more about the rich diversity of nature that calls Cabrillo National Monument home.

 Did You Know?